nnttai/nnttai.github.io/content/posts/machine_learning_basic.md

 - So now I will explain why subtraction, imagine about the bowl like and the optimal value of the $\theta$ is the lowest point of the bowl, if the value of $\theta$ is on the right so the value should go from right to left and at that time the value of $\alpha\frac{\partial}{\partial_{\theta}}J({\theta_{0}}, {\theta_{1}})$ is positive so we need to subtract it, when the $\theta$ is on the left, the value should go from right to left, at that time $\alpha\frac{\partial}{\partial_{\theta}}J({\theta_{0}}, {\theta_{1}})$ is negative so subtraction the negative value is equal to plus positive value, so $\theta$ will go from left to right.

 {{< figure src="/images/Gradient_descent.jpg" alt="image" caption="From Machine learning course of Andrew Ng" >}}

+## 7. The end

+- Until now, we have introduced about task T and experience E and haven't mentioned about performance P. Shortly, performance P is usually use for evaluate that the model is acctually good or not.
+In the next blog, we will explain some new important concept.